 The next day, June 2, they’ll do the same thing: multiply your balance (now $100.44) by the daily rate (0.0438%) to determine your interest charges ($0.44).
 Now you’ll owe $100.88.

-For every day you haven’t paid your bill after that, they’ll do the same thing:
+For every day you haven’t paid your balance after that, the card issuer repeats the process:

 By June 30th, you’ll owe $1,013.22, so you’re paying a total finance charge of $13.22 over that month.